0xFableOrg/0xFable/packages/e2e/README.md

 # End To End Testing

-STATUS: The e2e tests are currently broken, this seems to be an issue with Synpress (or one of its dependencies).

 Using [Playwright](https://playwright.dev/) & [Synpress](https://github.com/Synthetixio/synpress),
 see [Makefile](Makefile) for commands.
 Prefix any command with `HEADLESS=false` to display the browser window while the tests are running.